Email Service

 Maximum email size

-The maximum size of sent emails can be specified here.
-If this field is left blank, the email size will not be taken into account.
-Select your required unit using the drop-down list.
+Limits the size of outgoing emails.
+If this field is left blank, the size of the emails will not be taken into account.
+Select the desired unit from the drop-down list to the right of the size input field.

-By default, 10 MB is predefined as the maximum size.
-This corresponds to the usual expected maximum message size.
+By default, there is a size limit of 10 MB here.
+This corresponds to the typical maximum expected message size.

 Maximum number of emails per session

-If this setting is active, then sent emails will be stored in an archive file.
-You can change the corresponding path in the Expert settings.
+With this setting, sent emails are stored in an archive file.
+You can change the corresponding path in the advanced settings.

-Create process event, if email cannot be sent
+Create a process event if an email cannot be sent

 de.uplanet.lucy.server.mailservice.workflow.event.IBadMailWorkflowEvent